-A call-to-action is probably the whole reason you send email: you want readers to actually do something.
-It could be signing up for an event, downloading an ebook, purchasing a product, or sharing your content.
-Whatever it may be, it’s likely the driving force behind your whole email campaign.
-So it’s critical that when you actually get readers to act—through a super effective email that has a killer subject line, fabulous copy, and beautiful content—that the CTA really brings it home.
-Readers need to know where, how, and why to click.
+Your call to action is probably the whole reason you send marketing emails: You want your readers to actually do something.
+Whether signing up for an event, downloading an ebook or purchasing a product, the action you have in mind is probably the driving force behind your whole email campaign.
+So it’s critical that your CTA button really brings it home.
 Messing up your CTA is like putting a mouth-watering steak in front of readers but failing to give them a fork.

-Call-to-action buttons do just that: they call readers to act, or to do something.
-Buttons stand out — they’re prominent, take up significant space in an email, and get attention.
-They stand alone as their own component of an email, so that even if readers skim or skip your body copy, they’ll still notice that big, bright, shiny button.
+Call to action buttons get your reader to act.
+Buttons stand out — they take up significant space in an email, helping them get attention.
+They stand alone as their own component of an email.
+Even if readers just skim or skip your body copy, they’ll still notice that big, bright, shiny button.
 Buttons are used for the primary action you want readers to take.
-(And they should be used sparingly—just one or two per email).

-If your email is well-focused with a key objective or purpose (like getting webinar signups or increasing product sales), the action that will lead to that result is likely best presented in a well-designed, stand-out button.
+If your email is well-focused with a key objective or purpose (like getting webinar signups or increasing product sales), the action that will lead to that result is best presented in a well-designed, standout button.

-Good call-to-action button design will showcase the email’s value proposition in a way that’s clear, specific, and concise so that readers understand exactly what they’re getting or what they’re doing by clicking.
-Here’s a good example from Netflix:
+Good call to action button design will showcase the email’s value proposition in a way that’s clear, specific and concise — so readers understand exactly what they’re getting by clicking.
+Here’s a good example from Wilton Icing:

-The button has a friendly tone and it’s clear: click it and you’ll get a free trial.
-Messages shouldn’t be too short or too long.
-Three to four words should do it.
+The button makes it clear what will happen if you click — you’ll be able to view a guide.
+The text on your CTA button shouldn’t be too short or too long.
+Three to four words is a good rule of thumb.
 Think “Download your free ebook” instead of “Click to register for our special ebook deal today.”
-Here’s a good example from PureWow:
+Here’s a good example from Lunya:

-Good CTAs are customized and unique to reflect the tone of the brand.
-“Click here,” “Register,” “Learn more,” and “Sign up” are overused and generic.
-Using personal pronouns like “my” and “your” also helps to set a friendly tone and make a CTA feel engaging and approachable.
-Charity:water, a non-profit organization bringing clean drinking water to people in developing countries, uses a unique CTA that reflects their brand voice and mission:
+Good CTAs are customized, unique, and they reflect the tone of the brand.
+“Click here,” “Register,” “Learn more” and “Sign up” are overused and generic; stay away from those if you can.
+Instead, use personal pronouns like “my” and “your” to set a friendly tone and make a CTA engaging and approachable.
+Charity:water, a nonprofit bringing clean drinking water to people in developing countries, uses a unique CTA that reflects their brand voice and mission:

 Here are some others to try: